uobGravWaves/MATLAB-Utilities/README.md

 List of functions

-adaptcluster_kmeans - Kmeans clustering algorithm for images (BW or colourful), slightly better than normal matlab one \n airdensity - computes air density from pressure and temperature cat_struct - concatenates two structs along a given dimension, with given exceptions cell2num - converts a cell matrix to a double array
+adaptcluster_kmeans - Kmeans clustering algorithm for images (BW or colourful), slightly better than normal matlab one <br />
+airdensity - computes air density from pressure and temperature cat_struct - concatenates two structs along a given dimension, with given exceptions cell2num - converts a cell matrix to a double array